Location: Home >> Detail

-This study was funded by a National Institute on Drug Abuse (NIDA) contract (N01-DA-5-9909; Kelly PI) and a National Institute on Mental Health (NIMH) grant (P50 MH082999; Carpenter PI), and the Maryland Psychiatric Research Center, University of Maryland.
+This study was funded by a National Institute on Drug Abuse (NIDA) contract (N01-DA-5-9909; Kelly PI) the Maryland Psychiatric Research Center, University of Maryland.

 We would like to thank the staff and faculty of the Treatment Research Program for their assistance with subject recruitment and study assessments.